Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 ## Extracting and Visualizing the Components

 Once the model has run, we extract the posterior samples and summarize them with posterior means.
-Because we're working with full distributions, we could just as easily compute credible intervals or plot entire ensembles of trend trajectories — but posterior means give a clean starting point for visualization.
+Because we're working with full distributions, we could just as easily compute credible intervals or a visualization with posterior samples.

 ```r
 posterior <- extract(fit)